EU Investigates If Amazon Hurts Competition By Using Sellers' Data

 The European Commission, the EU's executive arm, said it will specifically focus on how Amazon uses data collected from third-party sellers that use its marketplace.
 The commission will look at how that data might be used to Amazon's own advantage or in other anti-competitive ways.

 "E-commerce has boosted retail competition and brought more choice and better prices.
-We need to ensure that large online platforms don't eliminate these benefits through anti-competitive behaviour," Commissioner Margrethe Vestager, EU's antitrust chief, said in a statement.
+We need to ensure that large online platforms don't eliminate these benefits through anti-competitive behaviour," Commissioner Margrethe Vestager, the EU's antitrust chief, said in a statement.

 Amazon, in its own statement, said: "We will cooperate fully with the European Commission and continue working hard to support businesses of all sizes and help them grow."